Lister Storm: Storm GT

 Meanwhile, in British GT 2003, a rule change for the season outlawed cars of the Storm's ilk and thus the team did not enter.
 At the same time, Lister began work on a new project, the Storm LMP which would bring the marque back to Le Mans.

 For 2004, with the focus on the LMP project, Creation Autosportif would take over as the main competitor in FIA GT with an older specification Storm for a part-season.
 Jamie Campbell-Walter was paired with amateur Jamie Derbyshire, scoring three top-five finishes.
 Creation managed to take only eighth in the teams championship after the team decided to move to Le Mans Prototypes as well.

 The factory squad only appeared at four races, scoring a single point all season.
 In the hands of Tom Coronel, the Storm GT could still fight up front.
 At the first round, Monza, the Dutch driver, qualified fifth, and in the race, moved up to fourth.
 It was challenging for third when a water hose disconnected, retiring the Storm.
 This was likely a legacy of an overnight rebuild, following a crash in free practice by Patrick Pearce.
 Sadly, at Valencia, ameatuer Paul Knapfield spun the Lister into retirement, at the Hockenheim ring it set on fire and at the Spa 24, the team entered an all-ameauter line-up, only to retire due the drivers' being exhausted.

-Lister would continue to attempt to campaign the car into 2005, but was only able to gather enough points for 10th place in the team's championship.
+Lister would continue to campaign the car into 2005, but was only able to gather enough points for 10th place in the team's championship.
+In the 2005 FFSA GT Championship, it remained competitive, entered by Red Racing.
+At the historic Pau circuit, drivers David Alexander and Gael Lesoudier qualified in second and won the opening race.
+It would also secure pole position at Dijon and a third place at that round's second race.
+Despite these promising results in the opening events, Red Racing was absent for the second half of the year.
+Creation Autosportif entered a Strorm into the season-ending Magny-Cours round.

 Following 2005, the factory officially retired the cars to concentrate on the Storm LMP.

-In 2006, French squad Red Racing would purchase a Storm for the FFSA GT Championship, competing in a part programme alongside Creation Autosportif, also entering select races with a Storm.
+In 2006, both Red Racing and Creation Autosportif entered Storms in the FFSA GT Championship, but, collectively, they would only manage a handful of race entries.
+A high point, Création claimed a sixth-place finish during the Dijon round's second race.
+Also that year, Capuava Racing Team entered a Storm into the Mil Milhas endurance race at the Interlagos Circuit.
+Pedro Lamy qualified the car in ninth place, but the car did not start the race, with Lamy instead driving the team's Mercedes-Benz CLK DTM instead.

 Red Racing, meanwhile, would make one attempt at the FIA GT Championship, but failed to make it beyond seven laps in the race at Paul Ricard.